Effective Date: November 1, 2022

 Personal information is information that identifies, relates to, or could reasonably be linked with you or your household.
 We may have collected the following personal information within the past twelve (12) months.

 We collect information directly from you when you interact with our website and our chat feature.
+The transcripts contained within the chat conversations are recorded.
+We use the personal and non-personal information we collect to better provide you with our products and services.
 We also collect information when you contact us by telephone and in person.

 We collect information about you from third parties.
 For example, our business partners or clients may give us information about you.